sunzihan23/tp/docs/UserGuide.md

 ### Adding a remark for a student : `remark`

-Adds a remark to the specified student from the list of students.
+Adds a remark to the specified student from the list of students in the selected course.

 **Format:** `remark INDEX r/REMARK`
-* Adds a remark for the student at the specified `INDEX`.
-* The index refers to the index number shown in the displayed students list.
-* `INDEX`: Must be a **positive integer** (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* `INDEX`: Refers to the index number shown in the displayed student list.
+It must be a positive integer (1, 2, 3, ...), and it should fall within the range of students currently displayed such that it corresponds to a valid student.
+* The inputs for `REMARK` will be added to the `REMARK` field for the student at the specified `INDEX`.
-* The input remark must not be empty.
+* Note that the inputs for `REMARK` cannot be empty.
-* Inputting another remark will overwrite the current remark, i.e. adding of remark is not cumulative.
+* Note that the adding of a `REMARK` is not cumulative.
+If the current `REMARK` field is not empty, using the `remark` command again will overwrite what is in the current `REMARK` field.

 **Example:**
-* `remark 2 r/needs more help` Adds a remark to the student at index 2 of the displayed students list saying needs more help.
+* `remark 2 r/needs more help` adds a remark to the student at index 2 of the displayed students list saying needs more help.
 * `remark 1 r/late submission` returns the following result:
 *![Add_Remark](images/CommandSuccessScreenshots/RemarkSuccess.png)*